CptNewton/Meta-Front-End-Developer-Professional-Certificate/Front-End Developer Capstone/Starting the project/Setting up the project/Knowledge check: Setting up the project/README.md

-### 1. Which of the following commands do you use to create a react project package?
+### 1. Which of the following commands do you use to create a React project package?

 - [x] `npx create-react-app app-name`.
 - [ ] `npm init create-react-app my-app`.